FusionCache/docs/docs/design.md

 <br/>

 ## Query Execution
-To reduce data race issues only one access level can execute at a given time:
+To reduce data race issues, only one access level can execute at a given time:

-- if a write query is executing, a read query cannot execute
+- If a write query is executing, no other queries can execute
-- if a read query is executing, a write query cannot execute
+- If a read query is executing, only read queries can execute

 <br/>